Apex (dinosaur): Loan and research

 In December 2024, it was announced that Apex was loaned to the American Museum of Natural History, who had contacted Kenneth Griffin during the summer.
 The specimen was revealed on December 5 to an excited crowd of schoolchildren.
-Since December 8, the fossil is on public display, and is intended to be replaced by a cast after four years.
-It debuted in the Richard Gilder Center for Science, Education, and Innovation, where it is stationed in an atrium near the entrance, and is planned to be moved in late 2025 to the fossil halls on the fourth floor.
+The fossil was placed on public display on December 8, and intended to be replaced by a cast after four years.
+It debuted in the Richard Gilder Center for Science, Education, and Innovation, where it was stationed in an atrium near the entrance.
 The choice of museum was described as surprising, given Griffin's previous ties to the Field Museum in Chicago.
 While Griffin had already donated once to the American Museum of Natural History, he had never previously worked with their paleontology department.
+Apex was disassembled between September and October 2025, in order for each fossil bone to be documented, before being relocated to the museum's fourth floor.

 A three-year postdoctoral fellowship was funded by Griffin to identify Apex's species and study its growth pattern.
-Researchers plan to analyze a 10 cm wedge from the femur, in order to produce the first growth curve of Stegosaurus, and to create digital models using CT scans.
+While Apex was disassembled, its bones were studied through structured-light 3D scanning, infrared scanning, and CT scanning.
+This allowed researchers to distinguish between original and restored material, and to examine the internal structure of the fossils.
+The resulting scans were made available to scientists worldwide.
+A wedge was also extracted from the femur, in order to produce the first growth curve of Stegosaurus.
 According to museum curator Roger Benson, the possibility of sharing the three-dimensional scans with researchers was a necessary condition for the loan.

 As the specimen might not be accessible in the future, concerns have been raised over conducting research on a privately owned, loaned fossil.
 The matter was described by Stuart Sumida as "a new gray area".
 On June 18, 2025, the Society of Vertebrate Paleontology wrote an open letter to the AMNH over their decisions regarding Apex, in which they criticized the lack of a binding agreement over long-term access to the specimen, and stated that conducting research on a loaned fossil might incentivize future sales to private individuals.